minustwenty2/csharp-lessions/README.md

 # csharp-lessons

-The 'csharp-lessons' repository is a repository I use in a series of programming lessons for my son.
+The 'csharp-lessons' repository is a repository I use in a series of programming lessons for my teenage son.

 As new concepts are learned (taught) then a small project accompanies the lesson.
 The code in this repo is an example of the end result.